-OTTREGOE/TIED SOBSTATICES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AMOUNT DETECTED RANGE LOW-HIGH TYPICAL SOURCE Chlorate (ppb) 2015 110 86-110 NA Chromium-6 (ppb) 2015 0.05 0.04-0.05 NA HAA5 (ppb) 2018 34 13-34 Disinfection by-product HAA9 (ppb) 2018 40 18-40 Disinfection by-product Manganese (ppb) 2018 0.47 0-0.47 Naturally occurring Sodium (ppm) 2019 2.61 - 2.61 NA Strontium (ppb) 2015 47.9 46.8-47.9 NA Total Organic Carbon [TOC] (ppm) 2019 1.981 1.123-1.981 Naturally occurring
+SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AMOUNT DETECTED RANGE LOW-HIGH TYPICAL SOURCE Chlorate (ppb) 2015 110 86-110 NA Chromium-6 (ppb) 2015 0.05 0.04-0.05 NA HAA9 (ppb) 2018 40 18-40 Disinfection by-product Manganese (ppb) 2018 0.47 ND-0.47 Naturally occurring Sodium (ppm) 2020 13.6 NA NA Strontium (ppb) 2015 47.9 46.8-47.9 NA Sulfate (ppm) 2019 18 NA Runoff/leaching from natural deposits; Industrial wastes Total Organic Carbon [TOC] (ppm) 2019 1.981 1.123-1.981 Naturally occurring

-- 1Depending on the TOC in our source water, the system MUST have a certain percentage removal of TOC or must achieve alternative compliance criteria.
+1 Depending on the TOC in our source water, the system MUST have a certain percentage removal of TOC or achieve alternative compliance criteria.
 If we do not achieve that percentage removal, there is an alternative percentage removal.
-If we fail to meet the alternative percentage removal, we are in violation of a Treatment Technique. - 2Turbidity is a measure of the cloudiness of the water.
+If we fail to meet the alternative percentage removal, we are in violation of a treatment technique.

+2 Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
-The turbidity rule requires that 95% or more of the monthly samples must be less than or equal to 0.3 NTU. - 3 Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
-The purpose of monitoring unregulated contaminants is to assist the EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulations are warranted.
+The turbidity rule requires that 95 percent or more of the monthly samples must be less than or equal to 0.3 NTU.
+3 Unregulated contaminants are those for which U.S. EPA has not established drinking water standards.
+The purpose of unregulated contaminant monitoring is to assist U.S. EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulations are warranted.